Games & Quizzes

 /ˈlek(t)SHər/

 educational talk to audience.
 Telling people off for doing some things wrong.
-To speak to someone to show anger or warn them.
+To give a talk or speech about a subject.

 /ˈpāSHənt/